 An action is the building block of a shortcut.
 Each shortcut comprises a series of actions, and each action is a single step that performs a particular function.
 For example, a shortcut that posts an animated GIF to Twitter might contain three consecutive actions: Get Latest Photos grabs the latest photos that you took on your device; Make GIF uses those photos to build an animated GIF; and Tweet automatically posts the GIF to your Twitter account.

 Actions represent the best features of the apps on your device, broken out into smaller parts.
 With more than 300 actions, there are a variety of individual steps you can chain together to build shortcuts.
 Here are some example chains of actions you might include in a shortcut:

 Get Latest Photos + Mask Image + Send Message

 Get Upcoming Events + Get Addresses from Input + Search Local Businesses + Show in Maps

 When you run a shortcut, each action proceeds in sequence from the first action to the last action.
 By arranging actions that perform individual tasks in specific ways, you can define how a shortcut acts as it progresses through each step.
 Actions are the core building blocks of shortcuts, so the actions you choose and their order are key to making shortcuts suited to your needs.

 Shortcuts you create or select from the Gallery are stored in the Library section of the app.
 These shortcuts are available on your iPhone or iPad, ready to run at a moment’s notice.

-Each shortcut is represented by a rounded rectangle that has a title, an icon and a colour.
-Tap a shortcut once to run it or tap to see the actions contained inside.
+Each shortcut is represented by a rounded rectangle that has a title, an icon, and a color.
+Tap a shortcut once to run it, or tap to see the actions contained inside.